ccsuehara/bolivia_labor/README.md

 # Living a Life of Labor in Bolivia

-This is the repo for the Bolivia Life of Labor shiny app, created by Rui Su and Carla Cristina Solis Uehara, members of the GFDRR analytics team.
+This is the repo for the [Bolivia Life of Labor shiny app](https://rosemarysu.shinyapps.io/bolivia_unpaid_labor/), created by Rui Su and Carla Cristina Solis Uehara, members of the [GFDRR](https://www.gfdrr.org/en) analytics team.
-We are indebted to our colleagues--Brian Walsh, Onimi Jademi, Bramka Jafino, and everyone else on the social resilience team--for their helpful advice and continuous camaraderie.
+We are indebted to our colleagues--Brian Walsh, Onimi Jademi, and everyone else on the social resilience team--for their helpful advice and continuous camaraderie.
 For feedback, collaborations, and questions, please contact <rsu@worldbank.org> or <csolisuehara@worldbank.org>.

 ## Background